NSS-Workshops/agentic-ai/src/sections/roocode-rooflow/01-roocode-setup-security/index.md

 ### Key Advantages of RooCode

-**Specialized AI Modes**: Instead of one general-purpose AI, RooCode provides specialized modes like:
-- **Code Mode**: Focused on writing and refactoring code
-- **Architect Mode**: Designs system architecture and project structure
-- **Ask Mode**: Answers questions and provides explanations
-- **Debug Mode**: Specialized in troubleshooting and problem-solving
+RooCode's power comes from its **specialized AI modes** that work like having different experts on your development team.
+Instead of relying on one general-purpose AI, you can access **Code Mode** when you need focused assistance with writing and refactoring code, **Architect Mode** when designing system architecture and project structure, **Ask Mode** for detailed explanations and questions, and **Debug Mode** for specialized troubleshooting and problem-solving.
+Each mode brings its own expertise and perspective to your development challenges.

-**Advanced Context Management**: RooCode maintains sophisticated project memory through its "Memory Bank" system, allowing it to remember decisions, track progress, and maintain context across long development sessions.
+Beyond specialized modes, RooCode offers **advanced context management** through its sophisticated "Memory Bank" system.
+This system allows RooCode to remember decisions you've made, track your project's progress, and maintain context across long development sessions - something that traditional AI assistants struggle with as conversations grow longer.

-**RooFlow Integration**: An enhanced system that provides even more sophisticated workflow orchestration and cross-mode collaboration.
+The system becomes even more powerful with **RooFlow integration**, an enhanced workflow orchestration system that enables sophisticated cross-mode collaboration.
+RooFlow allows different modes to work together seamlessly, passing context and building on each other's work to accomplish complex development tasks that would be difficult for any single AI mode to handle alone.

 ## Installation and Setup

 ### Step 1: Install RooCode

-RooCode is distributed as a VS Code extension.
-Here's how to install it:

-1. **Open VS Code**
-2. **Go to Extensions** (Ctrl+Shift+X or Cmd+Shift+X)
-3. **Search for "RooCode"**
-4. **Click Install** on the official RooCode extension

-Alternatively, you can install from the command line:
+RooCode is distributed as a VS Code extension, making installation straightforward through VS Code's built-in extension marketplace.
+Open VS Code and navigate to the Extensions panel using Ctrl+Shift+X (or Cmd+Shift+X on Mac), then search for "RooCode" and click Install on the official RooCode extension.
+For developers who prefer command-line installation, you can also install RooCode directly using the command `code --install-extension roocode.roocode`.

 ```bash
 code --install-extension roocode.roocode